vinuwilson/ClothesStore/README.md

 ## Further enhancements

-    * Supporting dark mode.
-    * Checking stck count before adding items into the basket
+    * Checking stock count before adding items into the basket.
     * Furthermore cosmetics and refactoring is an endless thought.

-# Note: The application was created using the latest Android Studio version, Ladybug.
+### Note: The application was created using the latest Android Studio version, Ladybug.
 It may not be fully compatible with older versions of Android Studio.

 ## Snapshots